kingstarfly/doodlemorph/README.md

 - Choose from quick style presets (Cartoon, Pixel Art, 3D Render, Sticker) or write custom prompts
 - AI generates a styled, high-quality image based on your sketch

-### 🎬 Images to Animation
+### 🎬 Image to Animation with Sora 2

-- Generate multiple styled images of your character
+- Generate a styled image of your character
-- Select 2 or more images to create an animation
+- Select any image to bring it to life with OpenAI's Sora 2
-- AI generates a smooth video animation from your image sequence
+- AI generates a smooth, cinematic video animation from a single image
 - Download the final animation as MP4

 ## Getting Started